AdobeDocs/commerce-merchant-services.en/help/data-connection/events-backoffice.md

 Profile events captured from the server-side include account information, such as `accountCreated`, `accountUpdated`, and `accountDeleted`.
 This data is used to help populate key customer details that are needed to better define segments or execute marketing campaigns, such as sending sign-up discount offers, account change confirmations, and so on.
 There are similar profile events captured from the [storefront](events.md#customer-profile-events).

+>[!NOTE]
+>
+>Each customer profile event also includes the [`identityMap`](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/identitymap.html) field, which includes the system generated Commerce Customer ID as the primary identifier for the profile and an email ID that is used as a secondary identifier.

 ### accountCreated

 |Description| XDM event name|